 The giving of tzedekah - charitable gifts - on happy occasions is one of the oldest traditions of Judaism.
 Your family may wish to consider a donation to our congregation in honor of your simcha.
-This can be accomplished through a donation to a synagogue fund or through the purchase of a leaf on the Tree of Life (a form is included in this packet) or through another kind of gift.
+This can be accomplished through a donation to a synagogue fund or through the purchase of a leaf on the Tree of Life or through another kind of gift.
+Please contact Melissa Rudman, Executive Director, for more information.

 You may wish to participate in Project Mazon, which asks that you contribute 3% of the cost of your affair to help feed the hungry.
 This is a custom which continues to spread throughout the country and which has the potential to become a powerful weapon in the fight against homelessness and hunger.
 We also encourage your child to make a gift to tzedekah.
 We see the Bar/Bat Mitzvah celebration as an opportunity to initiate your child into the mitzvah of gemilut chasadim - acts of loving kindness.
-Please see the Mitzvah Opportunities included with this manual for more information.
+Please contact Rabbi Poirier for more information.

 Although as a Temple member there is no additional charge for our clergy to participate in the Bar/Bat Mitzvah service, it is certainly appropriate, if you wish, to express your appreciation.
 Such an honorarium or donation to the Rabbi's or Cantor's Discretionary Funds is a purely personal matter.
+Should you wish to show appreciation to other members of our staff (i.e. our custodian), a small gratuity is entirely appropriate (but not expected).